 Resource naming and tagging decision guide

-Organizing cloud-based resources is one of the most important tasks for IT, unless you only have simple deployments.
+Organizing cloud-based resources is a crucial task for IT, unless you only have simple deployments.
 Use naming and tagging standards to organize your resources for the following reasons:

-- Resource Management: Your IT teams will need to quickly find resources associated with specific workloads, environments, ownership groups, or other important information.
+Resource management: Your IT teams need to quickly locate resources associated with specific workloads, environments, ownership groups, or other important information.
 Organizing resources is critical to assigning organizational roles and access permissions for resource management.

 Automation: A proper organizational scheme allows you to take advantage of automation as part of resource creation, operational monitoring, and the creation of DevOps processes.
 It also makes resources easier for IT to manage.

 Tagging decision guide

-Your tagging approach can be simple or complex, with the emphasis ranging from supporting IT teams managing cloud workloads to integrating information relating to all aspects of the business.
+Your tagging approach can be simple or complex.
+It can support IT teams managing cloud workloads or integrate information relating to all aspects of the business.

-An IT aligned tagging focus, such as tagging based on workload, function, or environment, will reduce the complexity of monitoring assets.
-With less complexity, you can simplify the process of making management decisions that are based on operational requirements much easier.
+An IT-aligned tagging focus, such as tagging based on workload, application, or environment, reduces the complexity of monitoring assets.
+With less complexity, you can simplify the process of making management decisions that are based on operational requirements.

-Tagging schemes that include a business aligned focus, such as accounting, business ownership, or business criticality may require a larger time investment to create tagging standards that reflect business interests and maintain those standards over time.
-However, the result of this process is a tagging system providing an improved ability to account for costs and value of IT assets to the overall business.
-This association of an asset's business value to its operational cost is one of the first steps in changing the cost center perception of IT within your wider organization.
+Tagging schemes that include a business-aligned focus, like accounting, business ownership, or business criticality might require a larger time investment.
+This time is spent creating tagging standards that reflect business interests and maintain those standards over time.
+This investment yields a tagging system that provides improved accounting for costs and value of IT assets to the overall business.
+Linking an asset's business value to its operational cost can change the cost center view of IT within your wider organization.

 Baseline naming conventions

 A standardized naming convention is the starting point for organizing your cloud-hosted resources.
 A properly structured naming system allows you to quickly identify resources for both management and accounting purposes.
-If you have existing IT naming conventions in other parts of your organization, consider whether your cloud naming conventions should align with them or if you should establish separate cloud-based standards.
+You might have existing IT naming conventions in other parts of your organization.
+If so, consider whether your cloud naming conventions should align with them or if you should establish separate cloud-based standards.

 Resource tagging patterns